NachoColl/bws-help_DEPRECATED/slate/source/includes/00_welcome.md

 [Blockchain Web Services](https://bws.ninja) (aka BWS) is a new Trademark for blockchain solutions.

-We provide an API for developers to call public blockchain(s) smart contracts as easily as any web service they are already used to and a Marketplace to find all the solutions your business or project needs.
+We provide an API to call public blockchain(s) smart contracts as easily as any web service you are already used to and a Marketplace to find all the solutions your business or project needs.